molily/molily.de/_posts/2019-02-03-testing-angular.md

 #### TranslateService

 The current language is stored in the `TranslateService`.
 This Service also loads and holds the translations for the current language.
 The translations are a map of keys and translation strings.
-For example, the key `greeting` translates to the user-facing label “Hello”.
+For example, the key `greeting` translates to the user-facing label “s ”.

 The `TranslateService` looks like this: